Mego/Seriously/docs/numeric.rst

     ä       Performs acos on the stack.
     à       Performs atan on the stack.
-    å       Performs atan2 on the last two stack elements.
+    å       Performs atan2 on the last two stack elements. ç       Performs asinh on the stack.
+    ê       Performs acosh on the stack.
+    ë       Performs atanh on the stack.
+    Ä       Performs sinh on the stack.
+    Å       Performs cosh on the stack.
+    É       Performs tanh on the stack.

+Note that these operate on a degree value.
+You can create a degree value using º, which will convert an int to a degree.